-Options Analysis against the objectives Option 1 - Maintain the status quo and customise START - a new due date is set for a (re-)assessment 30 days or more after the notice of (re-)assessment and late payment penalties are applied from the day after the new due date. as it will require significant customisation of START.
-Option 2 - Amend the law so that no new due date is set for new or increased assessment; and late payment penalties are applied 31 days or later after the date of the notice of assessment.
+Options Analysis against the objectives Option 1 - Maintain the status quo and customise START - a new due date is set for a (re-)assessment 30 days or more after the notice of (re-)assessment and late payment penalties are applied from the day after the new due date.
+The status quo does not meet the main objective as it will require significant customisation of START.
+Fairness & equity: $\checkmark \times$ Compliance and administration: $\times \times$ Sustainability: $\times \times$ Option 2 - Amend the law so that no new due date is set for new or increased assessment; and late payment penalties are applied 31 days or later after the date of the notice of assessment.
 Meets the main objective .
-Fairness & equity: $\checkmark \times$ Compliance and administration: $\checkmark \checkmark$ Sustainability: $\checkmark \times$ Overall comment: Improvement on status quo.
+Fairness & equity: ✓× Compliance and administration: ✓✓ Sustainability: ✓× Overall comment: Improvement on status quo.